publicissapient-france/xke-rs/presentation/ownership.md

 Note:
 When assigning a variable binding to another variable binding or when passing it to a function(Without referencing), if its data type is a
-Copy Type:
+**Copy Type:**
 - Bound resources are made a copy and assign or pass it to the function.
 - The ownership state of the original bindings are set to “copied” state.
 - Mostly Primitive types

 Copy the pointer, the length, and the capacity that are on the stack.
 We do not copy the data on the heap that the pointer refers to
-Move type:
+**Move type:**
 - Bound resources are moved to the new variable binding and we can not access the original variable binding anymore.
 - The ownership state of the original bindings are set to “moved” state.
 - Non-primitive type

 --

 Representation in memory <br/> after ```s1``` has been invalidated

 ![ownership](images/ownership-1.png) <!-- .element: class="borderless medium" -->

+Note:
+- Rust considers ```s1``` to no longer be valid
+- With only ```s2``` valid, when it goes out of scope, it alone will free the memory, and we’re done.

+The concept of copying the pointer, length, and capacity without copying the data probably sounds like a **shallow copy**.
+But because Rust also invalidates the first variable, instead of calling this a shallow copy, it’s known as a **move**.

 --